This post was most recently updated on December 21st, 2021

 Using natures own methods, we can quickly rebuild topsoil, grow healthy plants and support all the natural bugs and insects as well as the microbiota that keep our soil healthy and alive.

 The secret to the BTE gardening method is the wood mulch that it uses.
+This is an easy organic way to add organic matter to the soil without needing to add additional manure or amendments.

 Wood mulch that you get from an arborist (often for free!) is a mixture between shredded sticks and leaves.
 It works out at almost exactly the 30/70 ratio of greens to browns that makes perfect compost.